 How did it get to Sunday again?
-With out weekend quickly vanishing we decided to make the most of our day with a tasty meal and and outdoor excursion.
+With our weekend quickly vanishing we decided to make the most of our day with a tasty meal and an outdoor excursion.
 After a hearty brunch and stuffing ourselves on pancakes we needed somewhere to walk off our feast and so we headed to Loch Lomond and to somewhere we ourselves had never heard of…The Cashel Native Forest.

 The journey was not too far and the weather was fairly warm if rather overcast when we arrived at the car park for the forest.
 The site has a nice little info centre but we decided just to venture out on a walk since it was getting a little late in the day.
-We were presented with three options on the map route board and we choose the medium length and difficulty option which was around a 2 hour round trip.
-Nothing too strenuous for a Sunday afternoon after a heavy meal courtesy of Roasters Deli.
+We were presented with three options on the Cashel Native Forest route map and we choose the medium length and difficulty option which was around a 2 hour round trip.
+Nothing too strenuous for a Sunday afternoon after a heavy brunch.